rikschennink/rikschennink.nl/_posts/2014-10-09-fronteers-2014-recap.md

 Links to the presentations will be added as they come available.
 I’ll update the content with references to resources and photos in the coming days.

 ## Day 1

-It’s gotta be said, [Jake Archibald](https://twitter.com/jaffathecake) kicked of this conference like a boss.
+It’s gotta be said, [Jake Archibald](https://twitter.com/jaffathecake) MC-ed this conference like a boss.
 He talked about being nice, the location of fire exists, picking the right fire exit, being nice to fire, fire not being a requirement for a conference, no need to start a fire then, plus, some excuses about the british people pissing walls after football matches.
 To the first talk!

 ### [Getting nowhere with CSS best practices](http://slides.com/heydon/getting-nowhere-with-css-best-practices) - [Heydon Pickering](http://twitter.com/heydonworks)